 Around the upper slopes of Otterhead are the conifer plantations where the larch, sitka spruce and Douglas fir create a dark, dense canopy and provide cover for animals such as badgers and roe deer.
-Hazel trees, some of which are over 250 years old can be found alongside some of the old hedge banks on the edges of the woodland along with plants such as red campion, lesser stitchwort and bugle.
+Hazel trees, some of which are over 250 years old, can be found alongside some of the old hedge banks on the edges of the woodland along with plants such as red campion, lesser stitchwort and bugle.

-Although the flowers are usually a deep violet in colour occasionally, white and pink ones also appear.
+Although the flowers are usually a deep violet in colour, occasionally white and pink ones also appear.
 These early flowering plants are a really important nectar source for insects such as woodland butterflies, hoverflies and bees.
 Other common names for the bluebell are ‘Cuckoo’s Boots’ and ‘Witches Thimbles’.
-Bluebells are very senstive to trampling and can easily be killed if their delicate leaves are crushed as they won’t be able to photosynthesise so please stick to the paths.
+Bluebells are very senstive to trampling and can easily be killed if their delicate leaves are crushed as they won’t be able to photosynthesise, so please stick to the paths.

 For many people, the snowdrops are the highlight of a winter trip to Otterhead.
-Their latin name is Galanthus nivalis which translates to ‘milk flower of the snow’.
+Their Latin name is Galanthus nivalis which translates to ‘milk flower of the snow’.
 Although snowdrops are considered native plants, they were first cultivated in Britain in 1597 and then spread into the wider landscape with the first record in the wild in 1778.
-They can survive the cold and flower early as they grow from bulbs and their leaves have hardened tips to help them break through frozen soil.
+They can survive the cold and flower early as they grow from bulbs, and their leaves have hardened tips to help them break through frozen soil.

 The beautiful peacock butterfly is another common species seen at Otterhead.
-The bright eyespots have evolved to startle and confuse predators and the undersides of the wings are very dark making it resemble a dead leaf.
-The caterpillars feed on common nettles.
+The bright eyespots have evolved to startle and confuse predators and the undersides of the wings are very dark, making it resemble a dead leaf.
+Their caterpillars feed on common nettles.

-Snakes such as the adder have also been seen occasionally, basking within the sunny glades along with common lizards and slow worms.
-Despite its appearance, the slow worm is actually a legless lizard
+Snakes such as the adder have occasionally been seen basking in the sunny glades, along with common lizards and slow worms.
+Despite its appearance and its name, the slow worm is actually a legless lizard, and is completely harmless.

 River, lakes and leats

 The lakeside vegetation attracts many species of dragonflies and damselflies that lay their eggs on the leaves close to the water.
-The blue and green emperor dragonfly is one of the largest species in Europe and flies high above the lakes looking for prey such as butterflies and other smaller dragonflies which it catches and eats on the wing.
+The blue and green emperor dragonfly is one of the largest species in Europe and flies high above the lakes looking for prey, such as butterflies and other smaller dragonflies which it catches and eats on the wing.
 Common blue and large red damselfly species can also be seen flying here.
-Frogs and toads are abundant within the still waters of the lakes and leat and the tadpoles of both can be seen in the shallow areas in the spring.
-These amphibians are in turn a favourite food of grass snakes which are very good swimmers
+Frogs and toads are abundant within the still waters of the lakes and other ponds, and the tadpoles of both can be seen in the shallow areas in the spring.
+These amphibians are in turn a favourite food of grass snakes - which are very good swimmers.

 Teal and wigeon can sometimes be seen on the lakes in the winter but mallards, coots, moorhens, mute swans and little grebes can be seen all year round.
 Special floating islands on the bottom lake have been constructed to provide additional areas of undisturbed vegetation and nesting areas for the birds that live here.
 The little grebe (also called dabchick) are small and brown with a fluffy bottom.
-They are diving birds feeding on small fish and invertebrates and when the chicks are young the parents will sometimes carry them on their backs.
+They are diving birds feeding on small fish and invertebrates; when the chicks are young the parents will sometimes carry them on their backs.

-Dippers can also be found here especially near the cascade where they characteristically bob up and down while perched on rocks.
-They feed at the edge of the water but they can also grip the rocks, walk down them and go completely underneath the water looking for stonefly and caddisfly larvae and mayfly nymphs.
+Dippers can also be found here especially near the Cascade, where they characteristically bob up and down while perched on rocks.
+They feed at the edge of the water but they can also grip the rocks, walk down them and go completely underneath the water looking for stonefly and caddisfly larvae, and mayfly nymphs.
 These unusual birds also have a third transparent eyelid that they can close and therefore allow them to see underwater.

 Plants such as brooklime, opposite-leaved golden saxifrage and marsh marigold are abundant along the edges of the river and ditches.
-Marsh marigold (also called kingcup) is a member of the buttercup family with heart shaped leaves and bright yellow flowers that appear in the spring.
+Marsh marigold (also called kingcup) is a member of the buttercup family with heart-shaped leaves and bright yellow flowers that appear in the spring.

 Kingfishers can often be seen near the stream and the lakes at Otterhead.
-These unmistakable brightly coloured blue and orange birds fly very fast and low over the water and will sit and perch on overhanging branches looking for food.
+These unmistakable brightly-coloured blue and orange birds fly very fast and low over the water and will sit and perch on overhanging branches looking for food.
 They usually eat small fish such as minnows and sticklebacks but they will also eat aquatic insects, tadpoles and freshwater shrimps.
 A kingfisher has to eat its own bodyweight of food each day just to survive and they make their nests in burrows that they excavate into stream banks.